 In this case the 10d MA is right below the stop and you can easily be taken out by a quick shakeout.

-MDB isn’t in a good position and typically the stops can be placed much closer to the current price.
+MDB isn’t in a good position and the trade would not be worth going for.
+Stops can be placed much closer to the current price if a proper setup is at hand.

 The next step is to figure out whether the trade idea is good enough for the system you are running.
 Depending on your winrate you need a specific profit/risk ratio per trade in order to turn out net profitable in the end.